kubeflow/kfp-tekton/guides/kfp_tekton_install.md

 **Important: Please complete the [prequisites](#installation-targets-and-prequisites) before proceeding with the following instructions.**

 1. Follow the [Kubeflow install instructions](https://www.kubeflow.org/docs/ibm/deploy/install-kubeflow/#kubeflow-installation) to install whole Kubeflow stack with the kfp-tekton installation.
-Kubeflow v1.2.0 comes with Tekton v0.14.0 and kfp-tekton v0.4.0.
+Kubeflow v1.2.0 uses Tekton v0.14.0 and kfp-tekton v0.4.0.

 1. Visit [KFP Tekton User Guide](/guides/kfp-user-guide) and start learning how to use Kubeflow pipeline.